gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<p>How effectively did this person meet the goals and objectives
-set during the previous performance period?
+How effectively did this person meet the goals and objectives set during the previous performance period?
-Can you provide specific examples of their achievements?</p>
+Can you provide specific examples of their achievements?

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>